 - Try a low fat lunch of a couple of slices of lean beef, pork or lamb with salad in pitta bread or wholemeal bread.
 The meat provides a great source of iron but also helps your body to use more of the iron from both the salad and bread

 - Avoid drinking tea with your meals as the tannins in tea can reduce the amount of iron your body can use from vegetable sources of iron.

 - Take orange juice with your breakfast cereal, or fresh grapefruit as a starter.
 They will help to increase the absorption of iron from your meals.

-- Eat a 3-4 oz serving of lean beef, pork or lamb three to four times a week.
+- Eat a 100g serving of lean beef, pork or lamb three to four times a week.
 Other rich sources of iron include liver*, kidneys and black pudding.

-- Combine meat and dark green vegetables in meals, e.g. lamb casserole with broccoli, bacon and spinach quiche.
+- Combine meat and dark green vegetables in meals, e.g. beef stir fry or lamb and spinach curry.

 - Stuff vegetables such as tomatoes, peppers, cabbage leaves and aubergines with tasty minced beef, pork or lamb.

-- Use leftover cooked beef, pork or lamb in tasty salads, e.g. beef, broccoli and kidney bean salad.
+- Use leftover cooked beef, pork or lamb in tasty salads or sandwiches, e.g. beef, broccoli and kidney bean salad.

-- As a snack, try paté on wholemeal bread.
+- As a light lunch or snack, try paté on wholemeal bread or crackers.

 * Pregnant women should not eat liver because of its high vitamin A content.